Irrelon/ForerunnerDB/readme.md

 When changes are made to the "myCollection" collection data, they will be automatically reflected in the angular view.

+## Automatic Clean Up / Memory Management
+ForerunnerDB automatically hooks the $destroy event of a scope so that when the scope is removed from memory, ForerunnerDB will also remove all binding to it.
+This means that angular / ionic integration is automatic and does not require manual cleanup.

 # Ionic Example App
 We've put together a very basic demo app that showcases ForerunnerDB's client-side usage in an Ionic app (AngularJS + Apache Cordova).